fusionx3/fusionx3.github.io/_posts/2017-10-09-Escalation-From-Docker-To-Root-Access.md

 <img src="https://github.com/fusionx3/fusionx3.github.io/blob/master/images/docker_2.png?raw=true" width="800" height="200" />

-**Don't do the "root dance" just yet, because we're still confined to the container.**
+**Don't do the "root dance" just yet, as we're still confined to the container.**

 <br>
 ## **Escalating to the Host's Root**

 Now, to the fun part!
 As mentioned above, we _mapped_ the host's root directory to a directory inside the container, which we called "hostroot".
-So, by simply nagivating to this directory, we are able to view the entire filesystem of the **host**.
+So, by simply nagivating to this directory, we are able to view and edit the entire filesystem of the **host**.

 `cd /root/hostroot`